LLNL/.github/docs/contribute.rst

 You may want to update your ``.gitignore`` file with any changes to system files that you do not want committed.

-Exit the virtual environment before switching to another repo by pressing ``ctrl-d``. *If you don't do this*, repo B will look at the requirements in repo A instead of finding its own.
+Exit the virtual environment before switching to another repo by pressing ``ctrl-d``. *If you don't do this, repo B will look at the requirements in repo A instead of finding its own.*